 My name is James, but if you are looking for “James Rutherford” online, you will find several thousand of me—among them some notable and some quite infamous.
-So I write under the name “J. Alexander Rutherford,” as it is better for first impressions.
-I founded Teleioteti while studying at Regent College as a means to help God’s people think deeply and faithfully about the God they worship.
-My hope is that one day Teleioteti will be a group project, but at this time it is the work of myself and my close friend and graphic designer Stephen Josh Arriola.
-He is the one responsible for the amazing covers on all my books; I am responsible for the content.
-So I am the primary editor, contributor, and author of the resources featured here.
+So, I write under the name “J. Alexander Rutherford,” as it is better for first impressions.
+I founded Teleioteti while studying at Regent College to help God’s people think deeply and faithfully about the God they worship.
+My hope is that one day, Teleioteti will be a group project, but at this time it is the work of myself, along with the help of several friends.
+I have received help with many of my book covers, especially from Stephen Joshua Arriola (Prevenient Grace; God’s Kingdom Through His Priest-King; Habakkuk, A Study; Habakkuk: An Exegetical-Theological Commentary; Habakkuk: An Intermediate Reader; The Gift of Knowing, The Gift of Reading – Parts 1 & 2, The Gift of Seeing; The Gift of Purpose) and Matthew Goodman (God’s Gifts for the Christian Life – Part 1).
+I am the primary editor, contributor, and author of the resources featured here.

 Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.
 (2 Cor 12:8-10, ESV)

-I am also happily married, for just over almost four years at the time I am writing this (April, 2019); Nicole is an amazing companion, but I find myself here too beset by weakness.
+I am also happily married, for just almost eight years at the time I am writing this (June, 2023); Nicole is an amazing companion, but I find myself here too beset by weakness.
 I am by no means sufficient for the role of husband which God has entrusted to me, yet once again I find that His grace is truly sufficient.
-The same is true for my new role as a father.
+The same as I seek to lead my children, Aliyah and Adriel..
 In light of my weakness, I pray that everything I say and do will be a testimony to my glorious God alone.
 A testimony that God is solely satisfying, sufficient for my soul; that He is glorious and worthy to be praised; and that He has made the greatest condescension to become a man and die for a wretch like me.
 To Him be the glory alone forever and ever, amen.

 Soli deo gloria,